-If you are affected by cancer (whether you have been diagnosed, treated, or a relative, friend), then you will know how painful it can be, when someone else dies of cancer.
+If you are affected by cancer (whether you have been diagnosed, treated, are a relative, friend), then you will know how painful it can be, when someone else dies of cancer.
 How can we honour the pain of the loss, and the fear of what may lie ahead for us, and still keep going?

 Because their death can touch us in so many ways and for so many reasons, leaving an unsettling effect on our emotional and therefore also on our physical wellbeing.